eunik/Heap-Binary-Tree---CSC220/README.md

 key in root is 0, height of tree is 0, and leaves of tree is now 1 Finished Checking tree
 ```
-The first number is the node and the number in the paranthesis is depth (number of levels from bottom up)
+The first number is the node and the number in the paranthesis is depth (number of levels from bottom up).
+The top node is not unique, it is only a place holder.
+That is why you won't see the greatest root number (depth number).
+The number should be (-1000,1000)